genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/06_forms.md

 };
 ```

-The `jsonSchema` can either be defined locally (as above) or be fetched from the server based on a resource name.
+The `jsonSchema` can either be defined locally (as above) or can be fetched from the server based on a resource name.

 ```jsx
 const jsonSchemaResponse = await this.connect.getJSONSchema(this.resourceName);